-In Moscow, a quiet antiwar protest with flowers and plush toys
+In Moscow, a Quiet Anti-War Protest With Flowers and Plush Toys

 Ilya Yashin, a municipal councilor in Moscow, was sentenced to 8 1/2 years in prison for speaking about Russian atrocities in Bucha, Ukraine.
 A 19-year-old university student from the city of Arkhangelsk is facing up to 10 years in jail for social media posts criticizing the war.

-In that context, defying the police to lay flowers may require a degree of bravery, but it also takes a mental toll that has become harder to bear as the war grinds on.
+In that context, defying police to lay flowers may require a degree of bravery, but it also takes a mental toll that has become harder to bear as the war grinds on.

 “I know that at any minute the police can come to my house and arrest me,” said Maksim Shatalov, 36, a former flight attendant who said he had been fired from his job because of his anti-war position.